 - Margherita Pizza with Dry Rosé

-- Vegetarian Pizza with Bright White Wines
+- Vegetarian Pizza with Bright White Wine

-- Mushroom Pizza with Sparkling Wines
+- Mushroom Pizza with Sparkling Wine

 - Eggplant Pizza with Pinot Noir or Barbera

-- White Pizza with Acidic White Wines
+- White Pizza with Acidic Whites

 - Pesto Pizza with Herbal Wines

-- Hawaiian Pizza with Fruity White Wines
+- Hawaiian Pizza with Fruity Whites

 - Buffalo or BBQ Chicken Pizza with Gamay, Lambrusco or Zinfandel